IMP1/mir-obsidian/Mir/locations/Little Seaton.md

 ## Behind the Scenes
 ### Name Etymology
-Coming from *Little Seat Town*, as it would be a place of rest for travellers crossing the Hackle.
+Coming from *Little Seat Town*, as it would be a place of rest for travellers crossing the Hackle at [[Thorgrund Pass]]